epi-project/EPIF-Configurations/usecaseB/README.md

-# This is the First usecase
+# This is the second usecase
 This describes use is to simulate the streaming usecase with 3 isolated clusters, as shown in the following figure.